Health Reform and Tennessee

 We encourage you to research the ACA more and explore our information on what health reform means specifically for Tennessee.
 You can read our fact sheets, blog entries, and other relevant articles about important pieces of the Affordable Care Act below.

 Dig Deeper and Get Involved

-The Coalition for a Healthy Tennessee, which we are proud to be a part of, has launched a website that will post news and information resources on the Medicaid issue.
-Please visit www.AHealthyTN.org and sign the petition to join with others in showing your support for accepting federal funds to expand health care coverage.
+The Tennessee Plan Coalition, which we are proud to be a part of, has launched a website that will post news and information resources on the Medicaid issue.
+Please visit www.tennesseeplan.org and sign the petition to join with others in showing your support for accepting federal funds to expand health care coverage.
 While you’re at it, please also like us on Facebook, follow us on Twitter, and Get Involved to help us spread the word to your friends and family about just how important an issue this is for all Tennesseans!

 Health Reform Hits Main Street

 If you want to understand what the Affordable Care Act is and what it does, we think this video will help.

 - The Basics for Accepting Federal Funds for Working Families

 - Medicaid Expansion Could Cover at Least Half of the Uninsured Adults in Many Tennessee Counties

 - Expanding Medicaid Makes Financial Sense for Tennessee